Toluna-IP/tolunaintegratedpaneldocs/membermanagement/v1/update.md

 # Member Update (PUT)
 {: .no_toc }

-* TOC
-{:toc}

----

-## Introduction

 Existing Members can be updated using HTTP PUT.
 “PartnerGUID” and “MemberCode” are required.
 Combine them with optional properties to update a Member according to your requirements.

+* TOC
+{:toc}

 ---